jacnel/bundledrefs/README.md

 The first three arguments to the `make` command (i.e., `lazylist`, `skiplistlock`, `citrus`) build the EBR-based approach from Arbel-Raviv and Brown.
 The next argument (i.e., `rlu`) builds the RLU-based lazy-list and Citrus tree.
 The fifth argument (i.e., `lbundle`) builds the bundled lazy-list, optimistic skip-list and Citrus tree.
 Finally, the last argument (i.e., unsafe) builds the three data structures of interest with no instrumentation for range queries.
 Unlike the unsafe implementation provided by Arbel-Raviv and Brown, our implementation does not reclaim memory.
 We chose to do this because the RLU-based data structures do not utilize epoch-based memory reclamation.
 As such, our unsafe versions are an upper bound on all range query techniques and provides a more general reference.

+## e.
+Running Individual Experiments

 Finally, run individual tests to obtain results for a given configuration.
-Note that this project uses jemalloc to replace the standard memory allocation.
 The following command runs a workload of 5% inserts (`-i 5`), 5% deletes (`-d 5`), 80% gets and 10% range queries (`-rq 10`) on a key range of 100000 (`-k 100000`).
 Each range query has a range of 50 keys (`-rqsize 50`) and is prefilled (`-p`) based on the ratio of inserts and deletes.
 The execution lasts for 1s (`-t 1000`).
 There are no dedicated range query threads (`-nrq 0`) but there are a total of 8 worker threads (`-nwork 8`) and they are bound to cores following the bind policy (`-bind 0-7,16-23,8-15,24-31`).
+Do not forget to load jemalloc and replace `<hostname>` with the correct value.

 ```
 env LD_PRELOAD=../lib/libjemalloc.so TREE_MALLOC=../lib/libjemalloc.so \
-./hostname.skiplistlock.rq_lbundle.out -i 5 -d 5 -k 100000 -rq 10 \
+./<hostname>.skiplistlock.rq_lbundle.out -i 5 -d 5 -k 100000 -rq 10 \
 -rqsize 50 -p -t 1000 -nrq 0 -nwork 8 -bind 0-7,16-23,8-15,24-31
 ```

-The above example assumes a 32-core system.
-A simple way to follow our bind policy is to execute `lscpu` and copy the NUMA node CPUs, appending each set of CPUs separated by a comma.

 For more information on the input parameters to the microbenchmark itself see README.txt.old, which was written for the original implementation.
 We did not change any arguments.

-# Step-by-Step Instructions
+# 4. Results Validation

+**Corresponding Figures**

+Each of the following experiments saves a set of raw data, which is then automatically converted into a .csv file for processing and graphing.
+For both, the plots generated by `plot.py` and saved to `./figures` are interactive HTML files, which can be opened using a browswer window.
+These files correspond to Figures 2-4 in the paper.

++ Figure 2 is a compilation of plots generated under `./figures/microbench/workloads`, with each individual file (in its data structure subdirectory) representing a subplot (in the corresponding row) of the figure.
+Each of these plots are named `updateX_rqY_maxkeyZ.html` where X is the percentage of update operations, Y the percentage of range queries, and Z the key range.
+Figure 2 is reflected in those plots whose key range is 100000.
+The percentage of get operations is calculated by 100 - (X + Y). _Note that we include an additional plot at 100% updates that is not included in Figure 2 to support claims at this workload._
++ Figure 3 is directly represented by `./figures/microbench/rq_sizes/rq_sizes.html` with a key range of 100,000
++ Figure 4 is represented by the two plots generated when passing the `--macrobench` argument to `plot.py`, which are stored in `./figures/macrobench/`.

+**Configuring `plot.py` (Advanced)**

+In general, there should be no need to perform any configuration for `plot.py` itself.
+We have arranged for it to pull information from sundry other scripts.
+However, if desired, it is possible to tweak the generated scripts by using `plot_config.py`. _This is only necessary when exploring configurations other than those presented in the paper._

++ `*_dir` point to the respective locations of the raw data for the script to automatically generate a .csv file if none is present.
++ `workloads_rqrate` sets the range query request percentage for the generated plots.
++ `workloads_urates` sets the update request percentages to produce plots for.
++ `rqsize_max_key` sets the key range to be used when plotting Figure 3.
-## Full Microbenchmark
+## a.
+Microbenchmark

 Our results demonstrate that in mixed workload configurations, and in the presence of range queries, our implementation outperforms the competitors.
-This can be demonstrated by the running the full microbenchmark using `microbench/runscript.sh`.
+This can be demonstrated by  running the full microbenchmark using `microbench/runscript.sh`.

 Assuming that the binaries have already been built during the previous steps, let's generate the plots included in the paper (once the dependencies above are installed).
 From the root directory, run the following: